Treatment plans for pre-teen and teenage mental health problems and conditions

 Counselling is a ‘talking therapy’.

 If your child sees a counsellor, your child will talk about their situation with the counsellor.
-Counsellors don’t offer advice.
+Counsellors don’t often offer advice.
 Instead they help your child make their own decisions and find their own solutions.

 Counselling is usually a one-on-one therapy.

 Mental health professionals use these therapies to help your child understand, communicate or express themselves in new and more positive ways.
+These types of therapies are often very helpful for young people who find it difficult to express themselves with words.

 E-therapies are also known as online therapies or computer-aided psychological therapy.
 Some therapies – for example, CBT and behaviour therapy – work well as e-therapies.